gislab-npo/gislab-doc/docs/general/about.rst

 Information Systems (GIS) as well as for office.

 It is **free technology** which can instantly turn any computer network into fully equipped geospatial cluster.
 It is capable to deploy a complete, centrally managed and horizontally scalable geospatial infrastructure in local area network, data center or cloud in a few moments.
-It is provided as comprehensive set of free geospatial software seamlessly integrated into one, easy-to-use system with out-of-box running services capable to run with minimal maintenance requirements for desktop, web and mobile client interfaces.
+It is provided as comprehensive set of free geospatial software seamlessly integrated into one, easy-to-use system with out-of-box running services capable to run with minimal maintenance requirements for desktop inteface (together with `Gisquick
+<http://gisquick.org>`__ project also web and mobile client
+interfaces).

 .. _gislab-schema: